 Connecting - spending time creating community around you with friends, family, colleagues or a church congregation tends to make you feel appreciated.

 Being active - even a small amount of exercise, either individually or in a team sport, tends to increase your wellbeing.

 Learning - new skills and ideas about any subject that interests you tends to increase your sense of achievement.
-(That includes exploring the Christian faith, and if you click ‘Find Out More’ below the Christian Enquiry Agency can find you a nearby church or discussion group if you live in the UK.)
+(That includes exploring the Christian faith, and if you click ‘Get in touch with us’ below the Christian Enquiry Agency can find you a nearby church or discussion group if you live in the UK.)